Bryan Reynolds Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.58 team ERA ranks 23rd across all MLB pitching staffs.
+- The Mets have the 21st-ranked team ERA among all league pitching staffs (4.55).

-- Carrasco (3-6) gets the starting nod for the Mets in his 18th start of the season.
-He has a 6.42 ERA in 81 1/3 innings pitched, with 57 strikeouts.

-- His last appearance was on Tuesday against the Chicago Cubs, when the right-hander threw five innings, surrendering two earned runs while giving up three hits.
+- The left-hander's most recent appearance came on Wednesday against the Chicago Cubs, when he threw 3 2/3 innings, surrendering two earned runs while allowing four hits.

-- The 36-year-old has a 6.42 ERA and 6.3 strikeouts per nine innings across 17 games this season, while allowing a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.